davidalexandercurrie/itp-blog/content/blog/get-out-poster-analysis.md

 ![title secondary font](../assets/titlefont2.jpg "title font 2")

 The fonts are similar, block-like styles with the main title font being thicker and more impactful.
-Placement of the text around the title also serves as a reinforcement and from a distance would be seen more as an underline text decoration rather than text in its own right.
+Placement of the text around the title also serves as a reinforcement and from a distance would be seen more as an underline text-decoration rather than text in its own right.

-The contrast of the black and white background and the inverted text serves functionally to allow the words 'get out' to be written without a space in-between and maintain legibility.
+The background and text act as negative space to further enhance our view point of the extremely distraught man held in place by fear.
+The text is enveloped by inverted black & white serving functionally to allow the words 'get out' to be written without a space in-between and maintain legibility.
 The stark contrast between black and white also makes reference to the strong themes of systemic racism that are portrayed throughout the film.